 Norway has strict rules regarding the importation of certain nootropics.
 We no longer ship there.

 Spain has strict customes enforcement, with large value orders and expedited orders being a particular problem.
 It is strongly advised to keep order values under USD 100 in order to reduce the risk of delays and seizure.
 Due to recent surges in returns for Spain orders and resulting credit card processing problems, we can no longer accept credit cards for shipments to Spain.

 Sweden does not allow the import of our products.

-The UK has seized several shipments of our products, in addition to inconsistently applying import VAT requirements.
+The UK has seized several shipments of our products, in addition to inconsistently applying import VAT requirements, often resulting in COD requirements for duty.
 We have chosen to stop shipping to the UK.